ProjectPythia/pythia-foundations/foundations/conda.md

   conda env remove --name sample_environment
   ```

-You can find lots more information in the [Conda documentation](https://docs.conda.io/en/latest/) or this handy [Conda cheat sheet](https://docs.conda.io/projects/conda/en/stable/user-guide/cheatsheet.html#cheatsheet).
+You can find lots more information in the [conda documentation](https://docs.conda.io/en/latest/) or this handy [conda cheat sheet](https://docs.conda.io/projects/conda/en/stable/user-guide/cheatsheet.html#cheatsheet).

 :::{tip} What if the package you need is not available from `conda-forge`?
 If the package you are trying to use (`somepackage` in these examples) only mentions `pip install somepackage` in its docs, or you tried `conda install somepackage` and conda couldn't find it, it is likely that this package is not available via the `conda-forge` channel.